sarahnosal/SENG-LIVE-112221-phase-1/05_dom_events/README.md

 ### Today's Changes

+- Handle clicks on the Songs in the sidebar playlist by loading the song we clicked on into the player
+  - we'll need to attach an event listener to each list item in the sidebar.
+  - when one of them is clicked, we'll invoke `loadSongIntoPlayer` and pass in the appropriate `song` as an argument.
-- `handleNewSongSubmit(event)`
+- Handle the New Song form submission - `handleNewSongSubmit(event)`
   - we'll need to prevent the default behavior.
   - we'll then need to attach an event listener to the newSong form.
   - when the form is submitted, we'll pull the form data out of the form, use it to build a new `song` object and pass it to `addSongToPlaylist`.
-- `handleChooseSong(song)`
-  - we'll need to attach an event listener to each list item in the sidebar.
-  - when one of them is clicked, we'll invoke `loadSongIntoPlayer` and pass in the appropriate `song` as an argument.

 ## Todo List API